 In 1938, Jones set up a small section in his Oklahoma City dealership to sell reconditioned parts and to rebuild, or “remanufacture” engines.
 Jones pioneered the idea of reconditioning parts and it began to grow into a major business in its own right.
 In the 20 years following World War II, Jones would sell 250,000 remanufactured engines and 7,500,000 reconditioned parts.

 In 1942, Jones joined the board of the First National Bank of Oklahoma City.
-When the co-founder of Braniff Airlines, Thomas Braniff, died in 1954, Jones became chairman of Braniff’s board of directors.
+When the co-founder of Braniff Airways, Thomas Braniff, died in 1954, Jones became chairman of Braniff’s board of directors.

 Jones also expanded his business pursuits into oil and gas, serving as president of half a dozen successful exploration companies.
 His real estate holdings, largely a byproduct of his other interests, grew ever larger.
 He established a farm in El Reno, Oklahoma, and a cattle operation at Diamond Bar Ranch in Southeastern Oklahoma.

 As his business career flourished, Jones also became strongly engaged in civic life, setting a standard of public service his family would maintain for generations to come.
 In 1932, he was elected to the Oklahoma City Public School Board, the only time he stood for elective office.
 In 1940, he served on the National Defense Advisory Commission, and from that perch he was instrumental in securing for Oklahoma City what would become Tinker Air Force Base.
 In 1943, he became chairman of what is now the Greater Oklahoma City Chamber of Commerce.

 In the years that followed, there was hardly an award bestowed upon great Oklahomans or pioneers of the automobile industry that Jones did not receive.

 Jones married Mary Eddy Neal in 1923.
 Their children were Fred Jones, Jr. and Marylin Jones.